Table of Contents

 Acquiring FindLaw Client Reviews for Your Law Firm

-Clients are prompted to leave a rating that falls on a scale from one to five stars, an opinion of 50 characters or less, and their contact information.
+The review process includes a star rating on a scale of one to five, a short opinion of 50 characters or less, and the reviewer’s contact information.

 A Review of FindLaw's Marketing Services